Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 slf4j and the [openpnp](https://github.com/openpnp/opencv) distribution of OpenCV used by this library are licensed under the [MIT License](https://opensource.org/licenses/MIT).

-OpenCV is licensed under the [BSD 3-clause license](https://opencv.org/license.html).

 The TensorFlow implementation of YOLO found in the edu.ml.* packages uses the [WTFPL](https://github.com/szaza/tensorflow-example-java/blob/master/LICENSE) public license.
 A few changes were made to [the original library](https://github.com/szaza/tensorflow-example-java), mostly removing unneeded files and functions, and changing the program to perform better when sending images consecutively.
-All changes are documented, and most if not all are in ObjectDetector and IOUtil.
+Changed and added functions are documented, and most if not all are in ObjectDetector and IOUtil.

+OpenCV is licensed under the [BSD 3-clause license](https://opencv.org/license.html).
+OpenCV typically uses third party components that may have stricter licenses than BSD3 and other licenses in this project.
+It is the responsibility of the user of this library to ensure that they meet all licensing requirements of components in or used by their OpenCV build.